My Teen is So Negative! What Can I Do?

-Mothers and daughters can be so hyper-tuned-in to one another that you affect each other’s moods.
+Mothers and daughters can be so hyper-tuned into one another that they affect each other’s moods.
 If your daughter is happy, you are happy.
 If your daughter is unhappy, then you are unhappy.
-Most of this time this happens unconsciously, it is the byproduct of being hyper tuned-in to your daughter.
+Most of the time this happens unconsciously, it is the byproduct of being hyper tuned-in to your daughter.

 If your daughter is unhappy, it can feel like you haven’t given her enough or that you haven’t done something right.
 And this can make you feel like a failure.